Undergraduate Application Procedures

 Conditional Admission

-San Francisco State University may conditionally admit first-time freshman applicants based on their academic preparation through the junior year of high school and planned coursework for the senior year.
-The University will monitor the final terms of study to ensure that admitted students complete their secondary school studies satisfactorily, including the required college preparatory subjects, and graduate from high school.
+San Francisco State University may provisionally (conditionally) admit first-time freshman applicants based on their academic preparation through the junior year of high school and planned coursework for the senior year.
+The university will monitor the final terms of study to ensure that admitted students complete their secondary school studies satisfactorily, including the required college preparatory subjects, and graduate from high school.
 Students are required to submit an official transcript after graduation to certify that all coursework has been satisfactorily completed.
-Official high school transcripts must be received prior to the deadline set by the University.
-In no case may documentation of high school graduation be received any later than the census date for a student’s first term of SF State enrollment.
-The University may rescind admission decisions, cancel financial aid awards, withdraw housing contracts and cancel any University registration for students who are found to be ineligible after the final transcript has been evaluated.
+Official high school transcripts must be received prior to the deadline set by the university.
+In no case may documentation of high school graduation be received any later than the census date for a student's first term of CSU enrollment.
+A CSU may rescind admission decisions, cancel financial aid awards, withdraw housing contracts and cancel any university registration for students who are found to be ineligible after the final transcript has been evaluated.

-Applicants will qualify for regular (non-conditional) admission when the University verifies that they have graduated and received a high school diploma, have completed the comprehensive pattern of college preparatory “a–g” subjects and, if applying to an impacted program have met all supplementary criteria.
+Applicants will qualify for regular (non-provisional) admission when the university verifies that they have graduated and received a high school diploma, have completed the comprehensive pattern of college preparatory "a-g" subjects and, if applying to an impacted program or university, have met all supplementary criteria.

 High School Students

-Students still enrolled in high school are considered for enrollment in certain special programs if recommended by the principal and the appropriate campus department chair, and if preparation is equivalent to that required of eligible California high school graduates.
-Such admission is only for a specific program and does not constitute a right to continued enrollment.
+High school students may be considered for enrollment in certain special programs if recommended by the principal and the appropriate university department chair and if preparation is equivalent to that required of eligible California high school graduates.
+Such admission is only for a given specific program and does not constitute a right to continued enrollment.

 California Promise

-The California Promise Program enables a specific number of campuses of the California State University (CSU) to establish pledge programs for entering first-time students who are both interested and able to complete baccalaureate degrees in four years.
-Many campuses have also established programs for students with Associate Degrees for Transfer from any California Community College to complete their baccalaureate degrees in two years.
+The California Promise Program enables a specific number of CSUs to establish pledge programs for entering first-time students who are both interested and able to complete baccalaureate degrees in 4-years.
+All CSUs have established programs for students with Associate Degrees for Transfer from any California Community College to complete their baccalaureate degrees in 2-years.
 The program is limited to students who are residents of California.

 Students who commit to enter either the 4-year or 2-year pledge will be given a priority registration appointment for each state-supported enrollment period and will be provided with routine and thorough academic advisement.
-To remain in the program, students must meet with their advisors as prescribed, develop an enrollment plan, and complete 30-semester units or quarter equivalent within each academic year, including summer.
-Participating campuses may stipulate other important requirements as well.
-Interested students should contact the campus offices or visit www.calstate.edu/sas/california-promise.shtml.
+In order to remain in the program, students must meet with their advisors as prescribed, develop an enrollment plan and complete 30 semester units or the quarter equivalent within each academic year, including summer.
+Participating CSUs may stipulate other requirements as well.
+Interested students entering the CSU should contact university offices or visit the California Promise Program website.

 Adult Students

-As an alternative to regular admission criteria, an applicant who is 25 years of age or older may be considered for admission if they meet all of the following conditions:
+As an alternative to regular admission criteria, an applicant who is 25 years of age or older may be considered for admission as an adult student if they meet all of the following conditions:

 Consideration will be based upon a judgment as to whether the applicant is as likely to succeed as a regularly admitted freshman or transfer student and will include an assessment of basic skills in the English language and mathematical computation.